 There are many different ways to hold a pool stick.
 However, it is essential to learn the proper way to hold the pool cue correctly.
-Many new players do not hold their pool cue correctly, so they have difficulty making shots.
+Many new players do not hold their pool cue properly, so they have difficulty making shots.

 Holding the pool stick in the correct position is vital since it helps improve shot accuracy and consistency.
 You also need to learn how to place your hands in the proper locations.
 Improper hand placement can also ruin your game.